elbachir-one/dotfiles/README.md

 - Close any Window: MODKEY + Shift + c
 - Scratchpad: MODKEY + s

-### Note 2
+### DWL

 The src directory contains some Wayland stuff, like dwl or dmenu for Wayland.
 If you want to use my build of DWL, first check the version of Wlroots available for your system.
-This build is specific to Wlroots.
-17
+This build is specific to Wlroots 17.

 - always center
 - attachbottom